alexwpratt/alexwpratt.github.io/posts/quotes.md

 "Everything around you that you call life was made up by people that were no smarter than you and you can change it, you can influence it, you can build your own things that other people can use." - Steve Jobs

-"Inventories can be managed, but people must be led." - Ross Perot

-"If you see a snake, just kill it - don't appoint a committee on snakes." - Ross Perot

-"The activist is not the man who says the river is dirty.
-The activist is the man who cleans up the river." - Ross Perot

 "Be quick, but don't hurry." - John Wooden

 "The electric light did not come from come from the continuous improvement of candles." - Oren Harari